 2. Interest/Intent: Please state the reason for your interest in this program and what you would like to be doing in five to ten years.
 Limit your response to one page.

-3. Commitment to the Goals of the AMFDP: Amos Scholars are expected to excel in dental, biomedical, clinical or health services research; to provide leadership in academic medicine or dentistry; and to serve as role models for succeeding classes of medical researchers.
+3. Commitment to the Goals of the AMFDP: Harold Amos Scholars are expected to excel in dental, biomedical, clinical, or health services research; to provide leadership in academic medicine, dentistry, or nursing; to serve as role models for succeeding classes of researchers; and have a commitment to improve the health of underserved populations and/or work toward understanding and eliminating health disparities.
 How would this award enhance your ability to realize these goals?
 Limit your response to one page.

-4. Historical Disadvantage: The AMFDP was created to increase the number of faculty from historically disadvantaged backgrounds who can achieve senior rank in academic medicine, dentistry, or nursing.
+4. Individual Background: The Harold Amos Medical Faculty Development Program was created to increase the number of faculty from historically disadvantaged backgrounds who can achieve senior rank in academic medicine, dentistry, or nursing.
 Please elaborate on the historically disadvantaged background that you specified in this application.
 Do you feel that it has influenced your career path and research agenda?
 If so, how?
 Limit your response to one page.

 5. Project: Please describe what you propose to do during the fellowship award period.
 Any tables, charts, or graphs used to support your description may be included, but your entire response should be limited to six pages.
 Note that references/citations will be uploaded as a separate document (see link to “Additional Documents” section after you sign in, on your home screen) and will not count toward the six-page total.
 Make sure that your hypothesis is clearly stated.
 Keep in mind that your interaction with a mentor and the plans for research and training that you and your mentor develop are extremely important features of this program.
 Describe courses you plan to take, if any, skills you expect to acquire or enhance during the course of this award, and how such courses and skills will facilitate the conduct of your research.